Malekitsu/MM6-MAW-Monster-Arts-and-Wonders/README.md

 Druids can no longer use shields.

 **Sorcerer:**

 2nd promotions will now provide 6 mana (up to 5)

+___

-Many starting abilities have been changed.
+In general many starting abilities have been changed.

 ## **Skills**
 Most skills have been reworked to provide meaningful and rewarding choices.